+1 727 458 5882

 The Russian Ministry of Finance exhibition

 This small, intricately decorated theatre is the oldest part of the Hermitage.
-It was once Catherine the Great’s private theatre, built for her own shows and performances, that she dearly loved.
-The interior hasn't changed in years and still reveals the tasts of the empress.
+It was once Catherine the Great’s private theatre, built for her shows and performances that she dearly loved.
+The interior hasn't changed in years and still reveals the tastes of the empress.
 It is now used for ballet and concert performances.
-Alhough the teater is located in the Hermitage museum complex, it can only be seen during the performance, but not in the regular museum visit.
+Although the theater is located in the Hermitage museum complex, it can only be seen during the performance, but not in the regular museum visit.

 The fastest way to get to or from Peterhof during the busy summer season.
 Saves a lot of time and gives you a chance to take a nap:).
 The boats depart from the piers in the very center of the city, thus giving you a unique free bonus - a chance to enjoy the stunning panorama of the Neva banks.

 This spectacular cathedral was inspired by the Cathedral of St. Peter in Rome.
 It is one of the city's most majestic structures.
 It was built from 1801 to 1811 to house the miracle-working Icon of the Virgin Mary, called our Lady of Kazan.
 The construction was completed shortly before the war with Napoleon; thus, it became the memorial to Russian victory in this war.
 The cathedral houses the banners of the defeated regiments as well as the keys to the towns conquered.
 The grave of Russain greatest field marshal Kutuzov is also located inside.